-ECMS#: Project name:

-County: Reviewer:

-SR/Sec: Date:

-The Quality Assurance review is to be conducted to ensure that broader project requirements are met, in conformance with Department policy and procedures, rather than specific details involved in a quality control review.
-The Quality Assurance review will include the following items at a minimum:

-If "No" is checked, please provide comment.
-Attach additional sheets as necessary.
+County: Project name: Reviewer: Date: The Quality Assurance review is to be conducted to er conformance with Department policy and procedures, ra review.
+The Quality Assurance review will include the fol ther than specific detai ls involved i If "No" is checked, please provide comment.
+Attach addi tional sheets as necessar ry.
 YES NO N/A 1.
-Design is in conformance with the Design Field View decisions.
-2. Design is in conformance with Safety Review.
-3. Design is in conformance with ProTeam decisions (as applicable).
+Design is in conformance with the Design Field View deci sions.
+Design is in conformance with Safety Review.
+Design is in conformance with ProTeam decisions (as app licable).
 4. Design addresses all mitigation measures from NEPA.
-5. Design in accordance with approved TS&L and Foundation Report.
-6. Correct Roadway Construction Standards utilized (i.e., barrier height, guide rail, end treatments, etc).
-7. Specifications are in accordance with Department policy.
+5. Design in accordance with approved TS&L and Foundation on Report.
+6. Correct Roadway Construction Standards utilized (i.e., barguide rail, end treatments, etc). rier height, 7.
+Specifications are in accordance with Department policy.
 8. Other comments: